-In the Family Law jurisdiction, a fair degree of discussion centres on "personal goodwill".
-This follows from the decision of the Full Court of the Family Court of Australia in the matter of Wall and Wall (EA83 of 1999), which contained an important clarification of the application of the "value to the owner" approach widely adopted by the Family Court, and consideration of the potential double counting of a party's business profit as both property and a financial resource.
-The upshot of Wall and Wall is that in property proceedings in the Family Court, "personal goodwill" is considered to be a financial resource, not property.
-The existence of personal goodwill should only affect the split of the pool, but not the pool itself.
+The decision of the Full Court of the Family Court of Australia in the matter of Wall and Wall (EA83 of 1999)2, contained an important clarification of the application of the "value to the owner" approach widely adopted in Family Law matters.
+The upshot of Wall and Wall is that in property proceedings in the Family Court, "personal goodwill" is considered to be a "financial resource"3, not "property"4.